Does this at all sound familiar?

 It was weird at first but quickly became a distant, irrelevant memory.

-Was I worried about missing something important that went on?
+Was I worried about missing something important?

-I quickly realized that everyone else around me would fill me in on anything major I needed to know, acting as news filters, weeding-out the unimportant and providing only the essentials.
+I quickly realized everyone else around me would fill me in on anything major I needed to know, acting as news filters, weeding-out the unimportant and providing only the essentials.

 Did I feel less smart because I didn’t know everything that was going on in the world?